dave-hillier/disruptor-unity3d/README.md

 # disruptor-unity3d
-Basic implementation of Disruptor for Unity3d.
+Basic, self contained, implementation of Disruptor for Unity3d.
 Only supports a single producer/single consumer.

 ## Usage